 Remaining anonymous online is entirely doable, but you’ll have to put some effort into achieving that goal.

-It’s not as simple as using whatever VPN is being recommended by YouTubers right now and hoping for the best.
+It’s not as simple as using whatever VPN is being recommended by YouTubers right now and then hoping for the best.

 But at least now you know what you need to do.